Cyclone Monty

 Severe Tropical Cyclone Monty was a powerful category 4 tropical cyclone that formed during late February 2004.
-Monty was the 6th tropical cyclone and the 3rd Severe tropical cyclone of the 2003-04 Australian region cyclone season.
+Monty was the 6th tropical cyclone and the 3rd Severe tropical cyclone of the 2003–04 Australian region cyclone season.
 Monty made landfall in a large, sparsely populated region of the Pilbara, Western Australia.
 Due to the low population, damages inland were not high, although there was major flooding and many roads were impassable because they were flooded or washed away by water.
 Monty set record high amounts of flooding in some parts of Western Australia.

 Meteorological history

 A low pressure area tracked westwards over Pilbara.
-The low moved off of the Kimberley Coast on February 26.
+The low moved off of the Kimberley Coast on 26 February.
 Over the warm ocean waters, the low rapidly developed within 24 hours to a tropical cyclone.
 Monty paralleled the Pilbara coast and intensified to Category 4.
-On the 28th, a ragged eye became evident on a visible satellite image.
-On February 29, a buoy 10 nautical miles away from the center of Monty reported mean winds of 92 mph (80 knots, 148 kmh).
+On 28 February, a ragged eye became evident on a visible satellite image.
+On 29 February, a buoy 10 nautical miles away from the center of Monty reported mean winds of 92 mph (80 knots, 148 kmh).
 That day, a well developed eye became visible on IR satellite imagery.
-Monty's peak intensity was estimated to be around 0900 UTC, as a category 4 storm, on February 29.
+Monty's peak intensity was estimated to be around 0900 UTC, as a category 4 storm, on 29 February.
 Low wind shear of less than 10 knots allowed for development until Monty made landfall as a category 3 storm.
 Monty began to slowly weaken as it approached the coast of Pilbara.
 As Monty moved forwards inland, it began to rapidly weaken and speed up but still caused major flooding in Pilbara.
-As Monty continued inland, it weakened to a category 2 storm on March 2.
-On March 3, 2004, Monty had degenerated into a remnant low over central Western Australia.
+As Monty continued inland, it weakened to a category 2 storm on 2 March.
+On 3 March, Monty had degenerated into a remnant low over central Western Australia.